 Can I Have Rosehip Syrup, Jam or Jelly During Pregnancy?

-This means that rosehip jam or jelly is fine to have if you’re pregnant, as it only has a small amount of rosehips (usually blended with other fruits like apple to help it set, too).
+This means that rosehip jam or jelly is fine to have if you’re pregnant, as it only has a small amount of fresh rosehips (usually blended with other fruits like apple to help it set, too).

-Rosehip syrup is frequently taken as a remedy against colds and flu as it’s high in vitamin C (source: USDA).
+Rosehip syrup is frequently taken as a remedy against colds and flu as it’s high in vitamin C content (source: USDA).
 That said, it should still only be taken in small food amounts if you’re pregnant.

 Try to stick to commercially-produced jellies, jams or syrup.
 These will be either pasteurized or sterilized, and the rosehips will have been thoroughly cleaned during the manufacturing process.
 Homemade rosehip products may contain unwanted pesticide residue.

 If making rosehip jelly or syrup yourself, clean the rosehips thoroughly before use.
 You might find my article on washing produce in pregnancy helpful, too.